bflad/chef-stash/README.md

       }
     }

 Add recipe[stash] to your run_list and get on your merry way.

+## More Data Bag Information:

-If it is a localhost database, it will automatically set up the database server, create the database, and assign database user permissions (along with approriate Stash configuration of course).
+_DATABASE:_ If it is a localhost database, it will automatically set up the database server, create the database, and assign database user permissions (along with approriate Stash configuration of course).

+_LICENSE:_ If entered, will automatically enter license into database.
+Can be left blank if you need to generate evaluation license.

 # LICENSE and AUTHOR: